 - What is a short frenulum?

-- Symptoms of short frenulum
+- How is a short frenulum diagnosed?

-- Treatments for short frenulum
+- How is a short frenulum treated?

-- Which specialist treats short frenulum?
+- What type of doctor treats a short frenulum?

 The frenulum of the penis is the elastic fold of the skin that joins the underside of the glans (head of the penis) with the inner surface of the foreskin.
 Its function is to help the foreskin to contract over the glans.

-A short frenulum (also known as frenulum breve) is when the frenulum of the penis is so short that it restricts the movement that the foreskin can make – the frenulum should be long enough to allow the foreskin to retract smoothly, but a short frenulum often makes this impossible.
+A short frenulum (also known as frenulum breve) is when the frenulum of the penis is so short that it restricts the movement that the foreskin can make.
+The frenulum should be long enough to allow the foreskin to retract smoothly, but a short frenulum often makes this impossible.
 This causes discomfort during sexual intercourse.

 The main problem with short frenulum is the discomfort it causes, as well as problems during sexual intercourse.
 Also, it can make maintaining hygiene difficult, as it can make it difficult to clean under the foreskin, increasing the risk of infections.